 Factors that Influence the Percentage

 Several factors can influence the percentage that a personal injury lawyer will take.
-These factors can include the case’s location, the lawyer’s experience, and the size of the settlement or jury verdict.
+These factors can include the case’s location, the lawyer’s experience, and the size of the final settlement or jury verdict.
 The more experienced the attorney, the more likely they may charge a higher percentage of the final settlement.

 Factors like the type of case can also influence the percentage a personal injury attorney may charge.
 Cases that require more money to be spent to get to court may cause the attorney to charge a higher fee structure.
 An example in Texas would be a product liability claim, as the costs to advance the case can run from tens to hundreds of thousands.

-Most firms charge a higher fee for such cases because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case.
+Most firms charge a higher fee for extra time-intensive cases because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case.
 In Texas, a starting fee of 40 to 45% is standard for a product liability case, with increases if a lawsuit gets filed.
 Conversely, a simple car accident case may start at a 1/3 fee.

 What Percentage Do Most Texas Personal Injury Lawyers Take?